 a.
-Formats and Method of Preparation and Submittal.
+Formats and Method of Preparation and Submittal

-The 2181 is prepared and submitted via entry of data in the JCDC-FMS and used to display approved or proposed line item budgets for:
+The 2181 is prepared and submitted via entry of data in the FMS and used to display approved or proposed line-item budgets for:

-- The Current Contract Year.

-- The Next contract year, if any remains.
+- The Current Contract Year - The Next Contract Year, if any remains b.
+Time Frames

-- Base-Year Three, if the contract is in the first year of a 3-year base period.
+• Base-Year Three, if the contract is in the first year of a three-year base period